guidok91/spark-movies-etl/README.md

 After persisting, Data Quality checks are run using [Soda](https://docs.soda.io/soda-core/overview-main.html).

 The curated datasets are in principle partitioned by execution date.

+Note that for the purpose of running this project locally, we use an Iceberg catalog in the local file system.
+In production, we could use for instance the AWS Glue data catalog, persisting data to S3.
+[See doc](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-format-iceberg.html).

 ## Packaging and dependency management
 [uv](https://docs.astral.sh/uv) is used for Python packaging and dependency management.